quicwg/base-drafts/draft-ietf-quic-tls.md

 packets protected with handshake keys.

 A HelloRetryRequest handshake message might be used to reject an initial ClientHello.
+A HelloRetryRequest handshake message is sent in a Retry packet;
+any second ClientHello that is sent in response uses a Initial packet type.
+These packets are only protected with a predictable key (see
-A HelloRetryRequest handshake message is sent in a Server Stateless Retry packet; any second ClientHello that is sent in response uses a Client Initial packet type.
-Neither packet is protected.
-This is natural, because no new keying material will be available when these messages need to be sent.
+{{handshake-secrets}}).
+This is natural, because no shared secret will be available when these messages need to be sent.
 Upon receipt of a HelloRetryRequest, a client SHOULD cease any transmission of 0-RTT data; 0-RTT data will only be discarded by any server that sends a HelloRetryRequest.

 The packet type ensures that protected packets are clearly distinguished from unprotected packets.
 Loss or reordering might cause unprotected packets to